Passivhaus

 The main tool for Passivhaus designers is the Passivhaus Planning Package (PHPP), an Excel-based program that calculates the predicted heating and energy demands on the system.

-Apart from all the building components and technology, the CVC Ltd design team will take local factors into consideration, such as:
+Apart from all the building components and technology, the CVC Systems design team will take local factors into consideration, such as:

 In order to ensure that no shortcuts are being made with materials and technology, the Passivhaus Institute (PHI) has created their own certification standards.
 Certified components are listed on their component database under www.passiv.de